 - Tour details: Wine tasting and tours operate on the weekends between 11:00 – 14:00 and again at 16:00.
-Tours last an hour and include the tasting of two wines.
-A premium tour can be booked which includes the tasting of four wines.
+Tours last an hour and include the tasting of two reserva wines (1 white, 1 red).
+A premium tour can be booked which includes the tasting of four wines — 1 reserva (white), 2 gran reserva (red), 1 premium (red).
 Reservations are needed in advance.

 This winery’s exclusive products are only available in the winery or at very nearby establishments.
 The family-run boutique vineyard and winery prides itself on the limited production of wine that flaunts intense aromas and a deep color.
 The main theme here is quality over quantity, and it shows in the end result.
 Only 25,000 bottles of wine are produced annually and the owners have made it clear they have no ambitions to pursue mass production.

 - Opening hours: Monday to Sunday, 10:00 – 20:00, (10:00 – 19:00 in low season)

 - Tour details: Tours are short; lasting only 10–15 minutes and include the tasting of four different wines.
 The tour is free.
 No reservation is required unless you are a group of more than 10.